 And making your own candles can be a great way to cut costs, become more prepared, and fill your time with a fun and rewarding hobby.

-If you’re not into DIY, check out these great options for candles on Amazon.
+If you’re not into DIY, check out these great options for candles at Amazon.

 Whether you live off grid and need the candles for light, want to use them recreationally for ambience or want to have them in storage just in case, then making your own candles is an easy way to provide yourself with something you will use for years to come.